 Samsung Galaxy S21 vs. Galaxy S20: Price and availability

 Samsung gave a price cut to its S series this year.
-The Samsung Galaxy S21 will start at $799, while the Galaxy S21 Plus will start $999 and the top-shelf Galaxy S21 Ultra will start at $1,199.
+The Samsung Galaxy S21 starts at $799, while the Galaxy S21 Plus starts at $999 and the top-shelf Galaxy S21 Ultra costs $1,199.
 Each of these starting prices apply to 128GB storage versions of Samsung's new smartphones.
 You can upgrade to 256GB by adding another $50 to the cost.

 These new prices are $200 less than what Samsung charged for the comparable Galaxy S20 models.
 You might recall the $999 starting price for the Galaxy S20, followed by the $1,119 Samsung Galaxy S20 Plus and $1,399 Samsung Galaxy S20 Ultra.